when it comes to approving psychoactive substances

 Thus the FDA reins in psychoactive drugs by approving them only for specific uses and in specific cases.
 Only then can Big Liquor and Big Pharma heave a metaphorical sigh of relief.

 I seldom delve into the details of the FDA's objections to psychoactive drugs because I deny their right to outlaw these substances in the first place.
 Besides, I know that their objections will be made out of context and that they will ignore any and all perfectly obvious benefits of the drugs in question.
 But in glimpsing the latest objections to MDMA approval, the FDA seems to be complaining about an inadequate study size by Lykos, the name of the MAPS organization working with the FDA.
 An inadequate study size?
-MDMA/Ecstasy has been used by hundreds of millions of young people over the last 50 years, and what was the result?
+MDMA/Ecstasy has been used by millions of young people over the last 50 years, and what was the result?
 Unprecedented peace, love and understanding.
 That was something that American capitalism could never forgive MDMA for9.

 As noted above, the FDA has no expertise in approving psychoactive medicine.
 Such medicines only make sense from a holistic point of view.
 When you insist that the alleged curative powers show up for a board-certified condition under a microscope you are rejecting the holistic understanding of how illnesses work, and so your conclusions about the drugs in question are biased from the start.